NCAA Football Rankings: Shake-Up In Top 25 As LSU’s Big Win Over Texas Jumps Them Into Top 5

 25. Virginia (2-0)

-Over in the Top 25 Coaches Poll, LSU moved up but only to number five.
-In these rankings, the Sooners remained ahead of them in the number four spot.
-Other than that flip-flop, the rest of the top 10 is exactly the same as the AP poll.
+Over in the Top 25 Coaches Poll, LSU moved up but only to No. 5.
+In these rankings, the Sooners remained ahead of them in the No. 4 spot.
+Other than that flip-flop, the rest of the Top 10 is exactly the same as the AP poll.

 1. Clemson (56) (2-0)